LabMedUK Awards

 Shortlisting and judging is completed by an Award Committee, comprising the Association’s President, Past President or President Elect, Director of Publications & Communications, Director of Education, Training & Workforce, and the Director of Conferences and Events.

 Shortlisted Medal Award applicants will be informed not less than 6 weeks before the Award.
-At LabMedUK there will be a separate session dedicated to the Award presentations.
-Participants will be given 15 minutes to make their presentation with a further 5 minutes for questions.
+Those shortlisted will be invited to present their abstract at LabMedUK during a separate session dedicated to the Medal Award presentations within the conference programme.
+Participants will be given 10 minutes to make their presentation with a further 5 minutes for questions.
 Judges will also look for a clear and interesting delivery, careful timing, good audio-visual aids, and the ability to discuss the project and answer questions and evidence of the applicant’s contribution to the project.

 The winner and runner-up will be announced at the LabMedUK closing ceremony.